Morphsec88/vse-compute-over-storage/README.md

 ## Detailed Architectural Signal & Bit Mechanics

+VSE bypasses the 1:1 bit-to-signal bottleneck.
+Since the physical medium requires continuous energy propagation, data is moved via weak (LOW) and strong (HIGH) impulses.
+Statistically, a byte averages 3 LOW and 1 HIGH impulse, reducing the physical payload size below a 2-bit equivalent.
+This unburdens the channel: it eliminates interference, drops heat, and unlocks massive bandwidth.

 The VSE (Velocity & Structure Encoding) Engine operates on a deterministic, hardware-level pulse-position and pulse-duration modulation principles.
 Instead of processing bytes as serial streaming data, the core pipeline splits every single 8-bit byte into two symmetrical 4-bit sub-structures (nibbles) and processes them through an instantaneous spatial-temporal gating mechanism.

 This precise optimization represents the theoretical limit of processing velocity, bypassing traditional algebraic compression cycles.